Sichuan–Tibet railway: Nyingchi–Lhasa segment

 Construction began on 19 December 2014.
 Tracklaying completed in December 2020.
 This section opened on 25 June 2021.

 On 25 June 2021, the segment began operations, with the first train leaving Lhasa for Nyingchi at 10.30 am.
 The railway reduces the travel time from Lhasa to Nyingchi from 5 hours to 3.5 hours and Shannan to Nyingchi from 6 hours to more than 2 hours compared to roads.
-Aside from passenger service, it’s also capable of transporting 10 million tonnes of freight annually.
+Aside from passenger service, it is also capable of transporting 10 million tonnes of freight annually.